Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Derivation of a mathematical model

-Looking at \eqref{eq:psimpl} we see there is a one-to-one relation between the release carried at the initial time $u_0(x)$ and the initial data $p(0^+,x)$.
-We can reformulate problem \eqref{prob:u0} in terms of this initial proportion by defining $p_0(x):=G^{-1}\lrp{\frac{u_0(x)}{K(x)}}=p(0^+,x)$ and considering it the new control variable of the problem.
-We find that Problem \eqref{prob:u0} is equivalent to the following optimal control problem
+Because $g$ is positive, we see that $G$, thus $G^{-1}$, is increasing.
+Looking at \eqref{eq:psimpl}, this implies that there is a one-to-one relation between the release carried at the initial time $u_0(x)$ and the initial data $p(0^+,x)$.
+Therefore, we can reformulate Problem \eqref{prob:u0} in terms of this initial proportion by defining $p_0(x):=G^{-1}\lrp{\frac{u_0(x)}{K(x)}}$ and considering it the new control variable.
+This leads to the following problem which shall be our focus in the present paper :

-where $p_0$ is the initial data of the differential equation in \eqref{eq:psimpl} and the space of admissible controls is Since $g$ is decreasing, we have that $G$ is convex.
-However, unless we add some restrictive assumptions on $f$, the cost functional is not necessarily convex, but is clearly continuous.